MTstateIntroStats/IntroStatActivitiesHybrid/_book/07-A15-inference-errors.md

 \end{longtable}

 17. What is changing about the simulated distributions pictured as you change the significance level?
-\vspace{0.5in}
+\vspace{0.6in}

 18. How does increasing the significance level affect the power of the test?
-\vspace{0.5in}
+\vspace{0.6in}

-19. Complete the power analysis for this university.
-The university believes they can reduce the cost of textbooks for their students by \$100.
+19. Complete the power analysis for this university:  The university believes they can reduce the cost of textbooks for their students by \$100.
 They want to limit the probability of a type 1 error to 10% and the probability of a type 2 error to 15%.
-What is the minimum number of students the university will need to collect data from in order to meet these goals?
-Use the applet to answer this question, then download your image created and upload the file to Gradescope.
+What is the minimum number of students the university will need to collect data on in order to meet these goals?
+Use the applet to answer this question.
 \vspace{0.4in}

 20. Based on the goals outlined in question 19, which mistake below is the university more concerned about?
-In other words, which error were the researchers trying to minimize.
+In other words, which of the following two errors were the researchers trying to minimize.
 Explain your answer.

 * Not being able to show their textbook cost is lower, on average, when their textbook cost really is lower.